apache/infrastructure-website/content/pages/infra-contact.md

 Title: Details on contacting Infra

-Here is detailed information on how to contact Infra in a wide range of situations.
+Here is how to contact Infra in a wide range of situations.

 <h2 id="how">How should I make contact?<a class="headerlink" href="#how" title="Permanent link">&para;</a></h2>